The Milwaukee Institute of Art & Design

 The Milwaukee Institute of Art & Design (MIAD) was founded in 1974.
 It is the successor to the Layton School of Art, founded in 1920.

-AccreditationMIAD is Wisconsin’s only college devoted exclusively to the education of artists and designers.
-It is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (HLC) and by the National Association of Schools of Art & Design (NASAD) and the Higher Learning Commission, a regional accreditation agency recognized by the U.S. Department of Education.
+MIAD is Wisconsin’s only college devoted exclusively to the education of artists and designers.
+It is accredited by the National Association of Schools of Art & Design (NASAD) and the Higher Learning Commission, a regional accreditation agency recognized by the U.S. Department of Education.

-- Interior Architecture + Design
+Interior Architecture and Design

 All Major Programs

 Digital Media Production

-Students must earn 124 credits to graduate, including 81 studio credits and 43 liberal studies credits.
-Liberal study areas and the number of credits required in each are: English & Writing, 12: Art History, 12; Humanities & Sciences, 19.
+Students must earn 120 credits to graduate, including 78 studio credits and 42 liberal studies credits.
+Liberal study areas and the number of credits required in each are: English & Writing, 12: Art History, 12; Humanities & Sciences, 18.

-FacultyMIAD's faculty consists of more than 100 artists, designers, and scholars.
-Our student faculty ratio is 15 to 1.
+MIAD’s faculty consists of more than 100 artists, designers, and scholars.
+Our student faculty ratio is 11 to 1.

-Enrollment740 Students (Includes full-time and part-time, degree-seeking students) 54% Female, 46% Male
+900 Students (Includes full-time and part-time, degree-seeking students) 70% Female, 30% Male

 600 Pre-College students